 America called.
 And we answered, delivering more than 140 million social media impressions in the first 24 hours.
 We just launched a campaign with the First Lady, focused on connecting Generation Z with the resources and guidance they need to continue their education after high school.
 The campaign—designed to be propelled by America’s youth—aims to unite students who are experiencing similar challenges and bring them together in a space where they can create, connect and make a commitment to their future.
 Google #BetterMakeRoom, jump in the conversation and check out our photos with FLOTUS.

 The Butterfly Project

 It’s up to each and every one of us to make our world an accepting place.
 With the Holocaust Museum Houston, we’re taking The Butterfly Project—twenty years and 1.5 MILLION handmade butterflies—online with #StandWithHope, so that each of us can choose to come together and fight FOR something instead of against it.
 Because hope is a commitment to action.
 A protest.
 A rally cry: ” I will this world to be better.”
 Join us online and learn more with #StandWithHope.

 Better Make Room College Signing Day

 People Magazine told it like it is when they said, “School has never looked this cool.”
-Driving the social strategy for the Better Make Room #CollegeSigningDay, we took social media by storm, garnering half a billion social media impressions in the first 24 hours.
-But that isn’t even the most important part: Students all across the country (and abroad) proudly shared the news that they will be going to college and encouraged their peers to attain a higher education.
+Driving the social strategy for the Better Make Room #CollegeSigningDay, we took social media by storm, garnering OVER a billion social media impressions in the first 24 hours.
+But that isn’t even the most important part: 665,000 students all across the country (and abroad) proudly shared the news that they will be going to college and encouraged their peers to attain a higher education.